Released: 3rd March 2003

 The dawn of the new millennium saw Dannii Minogue release a track that thrust her in a new direction, redefined her sound and saw her scale new commercial heights.

 If the story sounds familiar, that’s because it was.
 I Begin To Wonder is, in many respects, to Dannii Minogue what Can’t Get You Out Of My Head was to Kylie Minogue, albeit on a more modest scale.
 Comparisons had long been drawn between the sisters Minogue, but here it was for all the right reasons as they took their place atop the charts.
 Yet, their approach had been markedly different; where Kylie’s comeback was an explosion of gold hotpants and ice-cool electro-pop, Dannii had played the slow game.
 The release of Who Do You Love Now?
 (Stringer) back in 2001 sowed the seeds for her evolution as a successful – and credible – dance act.
 But it was almost a year later before Put The Needle On It arrived as the first single proper from Neon Nights.
-However, it was here that things moved up a gear; everything about I Begin To Wonder felt like a statement of intent which packaged both everything that Dannii Minogue was, and wanted to be, into three-and-a-half brilliant minutes of pop music.
+However, it was here that things moved up a gear; I Begin To Wonder felt like a statement of intent which packaged everything that Dannii Minogue was, and wanted to be, into three-and-a-half brilliant minutes of pop music.

 The vision for Neon Nights was one of cohesion.
 Dannii was heavily involved in the composition of the album, but at the same time London Records were actively sourcing dance tracks that could be turned into pop hits (an approach that would define her career for much of the decade), and I Begin To Wonder was one such song.
 But this wasn’t about snatching other people’s work and hijacking it to sell to the mainstream.
 The original producer (Jean-Claude Ades) helmed the end-product and although Dannii Minogue is acknowledged as providing additional lyrics, she’s not officially credited as a songwriter.